Skip to Content

 If you travel internationally with any regularity, get Global Entry instead.
 The cost is marginally higher at $100 and offers the same benefits as TSA PreCheck with the addition of international travel.

-If you fly with an airline that does not participate, your PreCheck won’t benefit you.
+If you fly with an airline that does not participate, your PreCheck won’t benefit you on that flight.

-TSA has also put out a heads up that you are not guaranteed expedited screening every time you fly, as they will use “unpredictable security measures” at airports, but I have yet to experience this.
+TSA has also put out a heads up that you are not guaranteed expedited screening every time you fly, as they will use “unpredictable security measures” at airports.

 Even when I flew to Jamaica and Delta wouldn’t let me check in online because my passport expires within a year, I still retained my TSA PreCheck when I arrived at the airport the day of my flight.